pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = 4.3.9 =

 - New: Added Evergreen option in Countdown widget.
-- Fixed: Elementor Lightbox option adds a slider even with one image in Media Grid widget.
+- Fixed: Elementor Lightbox option adds a slider even with one image in Media Gallery widget.
 - Fixed: Text not rendered issue for Style 9 in Heading widget.

 = 4.3.8 =

-- Fixed: Video thumbnails not showing in Media Grid widget.
+- Fixed: Video thumbnails not showing in Media Gallery widget.

 = 4.3.7 =

 - Tweak: Added Show Video Title option for Playlist in Videobox widget.
 - Tweak: Improved all widgets comatibility with WPML.
 - Tweak: Added Link attributes for Company Name in Testimonial widget.
-- Tweak: Improve Images HTML markup in Media Grid widget.
+- Tweak: Improve Images HTML markup in Media Gallery widget.

 = 4.3.6 =